omeka/omeka-s-developer/docs/api/rest_api.md

 title: REST API
 ---

+The REST API is a service layer built on top of the PHP API, so most (but not all) operations available in PHP are also available using REST.

 ## Endpoint

 The API is located at `/api` under the root of the Omeka S installation.